IvanJosipovic/function-csharp/README.md

 The C# SDK for writing [composition functions](https://docs.crossplane.io/latest/composition/compositions/).

 ## Features
+- XRD to Model Generation
+  - Modify the xrd.yaml and models will be automatically generated
 - CRD to Model Generation
   - Add crd.yaml(s) to the project and models will be automatically generated
   - Most Crossplane Providers already published [KubernetesCRDModelGen](https://github.com/IvanJosipovic/KubernetesCRDModelGen?tab=readme-ov-file#published-packages)